 The file looks like this:

-## Minimal version of /etc/turnserver.conf ## For more options and info see the original /etc/turnserver.conf.bak # Which porst to listen on, make sure the corresponding ports are accepting UDP connections on your firewall listening-port=3478 tls-listening-port=5349 # Your external IP, needed for some connections listening-ip=CUSTOMIZE THIS # Your domain name realm=myserver.org # Ports that client can connect to.
+## Minimal version of /etc/turnserver.conf ## For more options and info see the original /etc/turnserver.conf.bak # Which porst to listen on, make sure the corresponding ports are accepting UDP connections on your firewall listening-port=3478 tls-listening-port=5349 # Your machine's IP addres # This is either the external IP or, in the case you are behind a NAT, the IP of the machine in the NAT listening-ip=CUSTOMIZE THIS # Your domain name realm=myserver.org # Ports that client can connect to.
 Again make sure they are open for UDP connections on your firewall min-port=49152 max-port=65535 # For the connection with Prosody.
 Generate a long passphrase for the secret. use-auth-secret static-auth-secret=CUSTOMIZE THIS #Paths to Let's Encrypt certificates cert=/etc/letsencrypt/live/myserver.org/cert.pem pkey=/etc/letsencrypt/live/myserver.org/privkey.pem # Log to syslog syslog # For security: # disallow server fingerprinting prod #dissalow connections on lo interface no-loopback-peers # disable command-line access no-cli

 Now time for some config.
 You need to edit